 Starbucks at Jurong Lake Gardens

-Just beside the Jurong Lake Floating Wetlands is a Starbucks.
+Just beside the Jurong Lake Floating Wetlands at Lakeside House is a Starbucks.
 With floor to ceiling glass panes on one end, it offers those sitting inside nice views of the lake.
 There is also an outdoor deck.

 A family room can also be found at the same building as the Jurong Lake Gardens Starbucks.